 Good backlinks will increase your website’s organic traffic and search rankings.
 Therefore, you must perform an extensive backlink analysis before building or earning backlinks.
 Always keep a website’s domain authority in mind to evaluate the strength of an external link.

-It’s better to have a more strategic approach than to simply seek out links from any site.
+It’s better to have a more strategic approach than to seek out links from any site simply.
 Hence it might make sense to seek the help of an established SEO agency or a search engine optimisation agency that can action this process for you.

-There are many factors to keep in mind when it comes to identifying a good backlink.
+There are many factors to remember when identifying a good backlink.
 At the same time, there is more to a bad link than it coming from spam or banned web pages.

 In general, the more difficult it is for you to get a backlink, the better the backlink probably is.
 A good backlink is simply not very easy to get.

 Imagine attempting to get an authority link for your website from Forbes, the White House, CNN, or Google itself.
-Undoubtedly, a single backlink from one of these sources would increase your search rankings significantly.
+Undoubtedly, a single backlink from one of these sources would increase your search rankings.
 However, the issue is getting the backlink in the first place.

 In contrast, if a backlink is very easy to obtain, the value of the backlink is probably low.
 For example, if you want to get a backlink from a forum, you must add a link to your website in a reply.